xd2287/transformers/docs/source/en/model_doc/ctrl.md

 This model was contributed by [keskarnitishr](https://huggingface.co/keskarnitishr).
 The original code can be found [here](https://github.com/salesforce/ctrl).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [ctrl](https://huggingface.co/models?other=ctrl)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)